 October 14 – 27, 1967: Bobbie Gentry’s Ode to Billie Joe the Billboard #1 album.

 October 15, 1967 the first Sacramento Pop Festival took place which featured Spirit, Jefferson Airplane, Nutty Gritty Dirt Band, Strawberry Alarm Clock and Sunshine Company.

-October 17, 1967, Cultural Milestone: the play, Hair premiered off-Broadway at the Public Theatre and ran for a limited engagement of six weeks.
+October 17, 1967: the play, Hair premiered off-Broadway at the Public Theatre and ran for a limited engagement of six weeks.
 Although the production had a “tepid critical reception”, it was popular with audiences.

 October 17, 1967, The Beatles after live performances: John, Paul, George, and Ringo attend a memorial service for Brian Epstein at the New London Synagogue, Abbey Road.